 Mr. Morris.
-Under our offer letter agreement with Mr. Morris, in the event that Mr. Morris' employment is terminated by us without cause, or he resigns for good reason, in each case within three months prior to, or one year following, a change in control of AcelRx, Mr. Morris will be entitled to a lump sum cash payment equal to nine months of his base salary and health benefits continuation for a period of nine months.
-In order to receive severance benefits, Mr. Morris will need to sign a waiver and release of claims in favor of AcelRx.
-Pursuant to his offer letter, if Mr. Morris is terminated without cause or for good reason within three months before or one year after a change of control, all of his outstanding stock options will become fully vested and exercisable.
+Under our offer letter agreement with Mr. Morris, in the event that Mr. Morris' employment is terminated by us without cause, or he resigns for good reason (and not due to his death or disability), in each case within three months prior to, or one year following, a change in control of AcelRx, Mr. Morris will be entitled to the following severance benefits: (i) a lump sum cash payment equal to nine months of his base salary, (ii) reimbursement of COBRA premiums for a period of up to nine months, and (iii) 100% acceleration of all then-unvested equity awards as of his termination date.
+In order to receive the severance benefits, Mr. Morris must execute a waiver and release of claims in favor of AcelRx.
+In February 2017, Mr. Morris became a participant in our Severance Plan, and therefore he is no longer entitled to the severance benefits that are provided for in his offer letter.